lmarkely/enron_fraud/README.md

 * poi_id.py should be used to generate my_classifier.pkl, my_dataset.pkl,
 my_feature_list.pkl, as well as the answers to the questions listed in the following section.
-* poi_id_modified.py provides the codes for all the steps described in details below.
+* The Jupyter notebooks provide the codes for all the steps described in details above.
 * Environment file: enron_fraud.yaml